 Energy drinks are not recommended for pregnant women, as they usually contain very high amounts of caffeine, sugar, and other additives.
-Caffeine can be harmful during pregnancy in very high doses, and consuming too much sugar during pregnancy may cause other health problems such as diabetes.
+Caffeine can be harmful during pregnancy in very high doses, and consuming too much sugar during pregnancy may cause other health conditions such as diabetes.

 In many countries, energy drinks carry warnings that they’re not suitable for pregnant women or those sensitive to caffeine.